1987 Pacific typhoon season: Typhoon Nina (Sisang)

 Tropical Storm Nina, which began its life on November 16 in the eastern portion of the Western Pacific Ocean, slowly strengthened to a typhoon on the 21st.
 It continued to strengthen as it passed through the Caroline Islands, and reached super typhoon strength on the 25th just east of the Philippines.
 Nina continued to intensify, and reached a peak of 165 mi/h winds just before hitting the central Philippines on the evening of the 25th.
 Nina exited the archipelago the next day as a 105 mi/h typhoon.
 Nina briefly re-strengthened to a 115 mi/h typhoon before turning to the north.
 The typhoon briefly threatened Hong Kong on the 28th, but vertical shear caused the low level circulation and upper-level circulation to separate, leaving a rapidly weakening Nina to turn southward over the South China Sea.
 The storm finally dissipated on the 30th, but not after causing 1,036 casualties and extensive crop damage on its path of 1.12 billion Philippine Pesos (1987 pesos).

 Tropical Depression Ogden

-Ogden hit Philippines and later dissipated in Vietnam.
+A poorly organized area of convection formed east of the Philippines and moved westward over the next few days.
+The tropical disturbance crossed the Philippines and was named Ogden on the 24th in the South China Sea.
+Ogden made landfall over Tuy Hòa, Vietnam later that day.
+It moved inland and dissipated the next day.